 Those rates vary across the United States.
 Across 35 states, 26 to 63 percent of teen drivers reported texting while driving.

-This is of special concern, as accidents remain the leading cause of death for teens, the CDC states.
+This is of special concern, as accidents remain the leading cause of death for teens, the states.
 Other leading causes are suicide and homicide.

 Accidental deaths include drug overdoses, a larger problem overall in the United States as opioid painkiller deaths remain at epidemic levels.